Additional program information is available in the ORE Guide to Graduate Studies and Research, available here.

 These courses are offered in the Fall semester.
 It is possible to start in the Spring semester but there are fewer options because ORE411, ORE603, and ORE607 are prerequisites for other ORE courses.

 In the month preceding your first semester, you will be paired with an ORE faculty who will act as your academic advisor to help you choose your courses.
-You will also be paired with a current ORE student who will be your resource person as you transition to your graduate study in Hawaiʻi.

 The MS program is 30 credits.
 This consists of: